Cryogenic nano-imaging of second-order moir\'e superlattices

-The recently observed collection of strongly correlated phases in magic-angle twisted bilayer graphene (MATBG) has sparked a wave of experimental and theoretical discoveries \cite{Cao2018_SC, Cao2018_corr, Yankowitz2019, Lu2019, Zondiner2020, Xie2020, po2018origin, dodaro2018phases, wong2020cascade, xie2020topology, Balents2020, lian2019twisted, gonzalez2019kohn, isobe2018unconventional, liu2018chiral, bistritzer2011moire, koshino2018maximally, kang2019strong, nuckolls2020strongly, wu2021chern, saito2021hofstadter, saito2021isospin}.
-In these 2D heterostructures, the proximity effects of encapsulating layers to the MATBG plane can be precisely controlled and provides an additional tuning knob \cite{Stepanov2020, Arora2020}.
-By virtue of such proximity response, alignment of MATBG to adjacent layers of insulating hBN has demonstrated a potential to realize exotic quantum phases, e.g. via an engineered inversion symmetry breaking \cite{Serlin2020, Sharpe2019}.
-Scanning tunneling spectroscopy experiments have demonstrated local imaging of such aligned heterostructures, yet only providing visualization and insights within relatively small areas\cite{oh2021evidence}.
-The real-space distribution of the second-order superlattice potential (SOSL) on the mesoscale has not yet been reported, thus leaving many open questions about precursors for exotic quantum phases in graphene-based moiré heterostructures, and the role of structural characteristics that stabilise these phases\cite{wagner2022global}.
-Furthermore, experimental investigations into the implications of superlattice strain have been limited, despite their expected influence on the superlattice potential, possibly resulting in a reconfiguration of the phase diagram\cite{wagner2022global} and the emergence of novel phases, such as stripe-like orders \cite{Jiang2019}.
+The recently observed collection of strongly correlated phases in magic-angle twisted bilayer graphene (MATBG) has sparked a wave of experimental and theoretical discoveries \cite{Cao2018_SC, Cao2018_corr, Yankowitz2019, Lu2019, Xie2020, po2018origin, dodaro2018phases, xie2020topology, Balents2020, lian2019twisted, gonzalez2019kohn, isobe2018unconventional, liu2018chiral, bistritzer2011moire, koshino2018maximally, kang2019strong, nuckolls2020strongly, Novelli2020, wu2021chern, saito2021hofstadter, saito2021isospin}.
+In these 2D heterostructures, the proximity effects of encapsulating layers to the MATBG plane can be precisely controlled and provide an additional tuning knob \cite{Stepanov2020, Arora2020}.
+By virtue of such proximity response, alignment of MATBG to adjacent layers of insulating hBN has a dramatic effect on the electronic properties \cite{long2022atomistic, Shi2021c, Cea2020a, shin2021electron, Mao2021a}, and even led to anomalous Hall phases in MATBG \cite{Stepanov2020, Arora2020} and ferroelectricity in bilayer graphene \cite{zheng2020unconventional}. \NT{Under specific alignment conditions, a second-order superlattice (SOSL) emerges as a result of geometrical interference between two underlying first-order moiré superlattices such as hBN-aligned graphene and MATBG superlattices (see Fig.~\ref{fig:intro-experiment}a and Fig.~\ref{fig:formation-second-order}a)} \cite{Wang2019, Finney2019, Wang2019_science, sinner2023strain, aggarwal2023moire}.
+Scanning tunneling spectroscopy experiments have showed the local imaging of such aligned heterostructures, yet only providing visualization and insights within a nanometer-size area\cite{oh2021evidence}.
+The real-space distribution of the SOSL potential on the mesoscale has not yet been reported, thus leaving many open questions about precursors for exotic quantum phases in graphene-based moiré heterostructures, and the role of structural characteristics that may stabilize these phases\cite{wagner2022global}.
+Furthermore, experimental investigations into the implications of superlattice strain have been limited, despite the fact that it’s always present in devices\cite{lau2022reproducibility}, and has a strong impact on the superlattice potential, resulting in a reconfiguration of the phase diagram\cite{wagner2022global, nuckolls2023quantum, uri2023superconductivity} and the emergence of novel quantum phases, such as stripe-like orders \cite{Jiang2019}.